Home > Climbing

 Many climbing pants feature drawstring ankle cuffs — a simple feature that adds some extra utility.
 Tightening the cuffs of your pants can keep any excess material out of the way while climbing and hiking.

 As an extra bonus, this feature also functions as a safeguard against mosquitoes and ticks.
-On this list, the Outdoor Research Cirque Lite are a nice lightweight option with drawstring ankle cuffs.
+On this list, the Outdoor Research Cirque Lite is a nice lightweight option with drawstring ankle cuffs.

 Harness-Compatible Pockets